Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes, building and zoning will be needed required.

-Go to the RI Department of State, Secretary of State or the State of Rhode Island Board of Elections or call 348-2503 for an application to be mailed.
+For Mail Ballot Application and information go to the RI Department of State, Secretary of State ,the State of Rhode Island Board of Elections, click link on Canvassers page or call 348-2503 for an application to be mailed.

 Please visit the State of Rhode Island Board of Elections or the RI Department of State, Secretary of Stateor call 348-2503 for a registration to be mailed.